felixlopz/hubrise-test-task/content/apps/woocommerce/en/pulling-catalog.md

 For every product in the HubRise catalog, the following information is sent to WooCommerce.

-- `ref`: The ref of the product, which will be passed along in orders
+- `ref`: The ref code of the product, which will be passed along in orders
 - `name`: The name of the product
 - `description`: The description of the product
 - `price`: The price of the product